Snyder's of Hanover

-Snyder's of Hanover is an American bakery and pretzel brand distribution company based in Hanover, Pennsylvania, specializing in German traditional pretzels.
+Snyder's of Hanover, Inc. is an American bakery and pretzel brand distribution company based in Hanover, Pennsylvania, specializing in pretzel snacks.
 Its products are sold throughout the United States, Canada, many European nations, Asia, and in the Middle East.

-Corporate history
+History

 Snyder's of Hanover traces its roots to a bakery formed in Hanover, Pennsylvania, by Harry Warehime in 1909.
 In 1920 Eda and Edward Snyder started selling their homemade fried potato chips at various businesses.

 In 1950, the company was split into two independent companies: Snyder's of Hanover and Snyder of Berlin.
-The Hanover Canning Company (later called Hanover Brands, and now Hanover Foods) purchased Snyder's of Hanover.
+The Hanover Canning Company (later called Hanover Brands, now Hanover Foods) purchased Snyder's of Hanover in 1961.
 Snyder's of Hanover was again spun off as an independent company in 1981.
 Snyder's of Hanover is no longer associated with Snyder of Berlin, something that is indicated on packages of Snyder's of Hanover.

-In December 2007, Snyder's of Hanover acquired Jays Foods of Chicago, Illinois, after they declared bankruptcy.
-Snyder's plans to continue making and distributing Jays' full line of snacks throughout the midwest market.
+In December 2007, Snyder's of Hanover acquired bankrupt Jays Foods of Chicago, Illinois, and planned to continue making and distributing Jays' full line of snacks throughout the midwestern United States.